NASA-AMMOS/anms-camp/README.md

 Please contact the developers for more information or suggestions.
 The Architecture Section also provides some explanation of the components of CAmp, and how to incorporate additional generators.

+This library is based on [draft-birrane-dtn-adm-03](https://datatracker.ietf.org/doc/html/draft-birrane-dtn-adm-03) for data models and ARI processing.

 **NOTE**
 CAmp largely assumes that the ADM JSON input can be trusted (i.e., CAmp does not